-Prerequisite: PSYC141; TEDU275; TPA Task 1 score of 3 or 4; verification of passing CBEST examination
+Prerequisite: PSYC141; TEDU275; verification of passing CBEST examination Co-requisite: TEDU375L

-Co-requisite: TEDU375L

 The next step into the real world of teaching directs the student to more hands-on classroom assisting under the care of a classroom teacher.
 Thirty hours of classroom assisting required.
-Specific attention will be given to connecting instructional planning to student characteristics in order to facilitate preparation of Teaching Performance Assessment Task 2 (Designing Instruction) which the candidate will prepare and submit (passing score of 3 or 4 is required).
-This experience may not be with the same teacher, the same grade level, or the same subject used in Initial Student Teaching I. TPE1, TPE4, TPE6, TPE7, TPE8, TPE9, TPE13
+This experience may not be with the same teacher, the same grade level, or the same subject used in Student Teaching I (TEDU475).
+Specific attention will be given to connecting instructional planning and assessment practices to student characteristics, in order to further practice and prepare for the Teaching Performance Assessment (TPA) cycles.